Conjoined twins are two babies that are born physically connected to each other.

 How twins are joined

-Identical twins (monozygotic twins) occur when a single fertilized egg splits and develops into two fetuses.
-The split normally happens during the first 12 days after conception.
-It's believed that when the fertilized egg splits later than this — usually between 13 and 14 days after conception — separation stops before the process is complete, and the resulting twins are conjoined.
-The degree to which the egg splits and when the split happens determines how and where the twins will be joined.
+Identical twins (monozygotic twins) occur when a single fertilized egg splits and develops into two individuals.
+Eight to 12 days after conception, the embryonic layers that will split to form monozygotic twins begin to develop into specific organs and structures.
+It's believed that when the embryo splits later than this — usually between 13 and 15 days after conception — separation stops before the process is complete, and the resulting twins are conjoined.

 What might cause either scenario to occur is unknown.

 Because conjoined twins are so rare, and the cause isn't clear, it's unknown what might make some couples more likely to have conjoined twins.
-It is known, however, that conjoined twins occur more often in India and Africa than they do in the United States or Europe.
+It is known, however, that conjoined twins occur more often in Latin America than they do in the United States or Europe.
+However, most risk factors for twins only apply to those arising from two separate eggs.

 Most conjoined twins die in the womb (stillborn) or soon after birth.

-Vaginal delivery is rarely possible for conjoined twins.
-About 40 percent of conjoined twins are stillborn.
+Conjoined twins must be delivered by cesarean section.
+About 40 to 60 percent of conjoined twins are stillborn.
 Of conjoined twins born alive, less than half survive long enough to be candidates for separation surgery.

-Conjoined twins can be diagnosed using standard ultrasound by midpregnancy.
-The use of high-resolution and transvaginal ultrasound — an imaging method in which the ultrasound probe is placed in the vagina — makes it possible to diagnose conjoined twins during the first trimester.
+Conjoined twins can be diagnosed using standard ultrasound as early as the first trimester.
+More-detailed ultrasounds and echocardiograms can be used about halfway through pregnancy to better determine the extent of the twins' connection and functioning of their organs.
 False-positive results can occur before 10 weeks, however, when identical twins who share an amniotic sac (monoamniotic twins) may appear conjoined.

-If an ultrasound detects conjoined twins, a magnetic resonance imaging (MRI) scan may be done, as it can provide greater detail about where the conjoined twins are connected.
+If an ultrasound detects conjoined twins, a magnetic resonance imaging (MRI) scan may be done.
+It can provide greater detail about where the conjoined twins are connected and which organs they share.

-If the parents choose to continue the pregnancy, mother and babies will be closely monitored throughout the pregnancy.
-A surgical (C-section) delivery is planned ahead of time, often two to four weeks before the due date.
+A surgical delivery (C-section) is planned ahead of time, often two to four weeks before the due date.

-After the conjoined twins are born, the parents and doctors must decide whether to attempt separation surgery.
+After your conjoined twins are born, you and your doctors must decide whether separation surgery should be attempted.
 An emergency separation may be needed if one of the twins dies, develops a life-threatening condition or threatens the survival of the other twin.
 More often, however, separation surgery is an elective procedure done two to four months after birth.
+Recent advances in prenatal imaging, critical care and anesthetic care have improved outcomes in separation surgery.

 Many factors weigh heavily in the decision to pursue separation surgery, such as:

-If separation surgery isn't possible or the parents decide not to pursue the surgery, comfort care — such as nutrition, fluids, human touch and pain relief — is provided as needed.
+If the circumstances are grave and separation surgery isn't possible or you decide not to pursue the surgery, comfort care — such as nutrition, fluids, human touch and pain relief — is provided as needed.

-Few things are harder than for expectant parents to learn that their unborn child has a life-threatening condition.
-In the case of conjoined twins, this is doubly difficult — not just because there are two babies involved, but also because the children who survive may face tremendous obstacles.
+Few things are harder than to learn that your unborn child has a life-threatening condition.
+In the case of conjoined twins, this is doubly difficult — not only because there are two babies involved but also because the children who survive may face tremendous obstacles.
 Parents in these situations must grapple with very difficult decisions.